Carpk/ShawnKlein/_posts/2016-03-23-brief-intoductory-to-design-patterns.md

 tom = BaseEmployee.new
 tom.extend(Developer)
 ````
-Now our tom object will have the additional funtionality from our Developer module.
+Now our tom object will have the additional functionality from our Developer module.

 ##<a name="singleton"></a>Singleton

 The purpose of a singleton pattern is to avoid passing an object all over the place.
-Its a method that is called directy on the class itself, instead of an instantiated object of the class.
-Each way is a vaild approach to creating a class method.
+Its a method that is called directly on the class itself, instead of an instantiated object of the class.
+Each way is a valid approach to creating a class method.

 ````ruby
 class Network